ipni/specs/IPNI_FEDERATION.md

 * **Permissionless Membership**: This specification assumes a permissioned network, where the membership is controlled and not open to arbitrary participants.
-* **Real-time syncrhonization**: The protocol strives for eventual consistency, but real-time synchronization across all nodes, especially in a globally distributed setup, is not the objective.
+* **Real-time synchronization**: The protocol strives for eventual consistency, but real-time synchronization across all nodes, especially in a globally distributed setup, is not the objective.
 * **Network Topology Design**: The IPNI federation protocol does not define or restrict the underlying network topology.
   Whether nodes are structured in a mesh, star, or hierarchical format, the protocol remains agnostic.